echappory-ship-it/ViperOS/README.md

 # ViperOS
-A modular OS built on the Alpine Linux kernel, with the rest of the operating system assembled using custom Python scripts and community-contributed dependencies.
+A modular OS built using the Alpine Linux kernel, with the rest of the operating system assembled using custom Python scripts and community-contributed dependencies.